Mshnwq/dupes.yazi/README.md

 }
 ```
 #### 🧪 Dry Run Mode (inherits apply mode)
 Shows what **would** be deleted using the same settings as apply mode.
-Files marked with a red 'X' will be deleted.
+Files marked 'X' will be deleted.
 The first file in each duplicate set is kept.

 - Normal files: displayed normally (will be kept)
-- Files with red 'X': will be deleted
+- Files marked 'X': will be deleted

 #### ⚠️ Apply Mode
 **DESTRUCTIVE OPERATION** - Permanently deletes duplicate files.